kritikagarg120/smile-again/README.md

 # smile-again
-An initiative to help the elders to overcome their lonliness who live in old age homes
+An initiative to help the elders to overcome their loneliness who live in old age homes.